foysalhaque1/job-assessment-system-for--BJET_INC/README.md

 Users can submit their answers to available assignments.

 ✅ Peer Grading System
-Users can review and grade assignments submitted by their peers.
+Users can review and grade assignments submitted by other users.

 ## 📦 Dependencies
   "@tailwindcss/vite": "^4.1.8",